gbv/k10plus-subjects/README.md

 ### Reduce extracted indexing data

-*The following only supports a limited number of vocabularies!*

-If not interested in sources (`$A`) and details of cataloging, reduce the data to PPN, vocabulary and notation:
+If not interested in sources (`$A`) and details of cataloging, reduce the data to PPN, vocabulary and notation.
+Vocabularies without `notationPattern` in `vocabularies.json` are ignored.

-    ./classification-subjects.pl > subjects.tsv
+    subjects.tsv < ./reduce-subjects.pl > reduced-subjects.tsv

 Invalid notations are emitted to STDERR, add `2>/dev/null` for silence.

-The file `subjects.tsv` contains three columns
+The file `reduced-subjects.tsv` contains three columns

 - PPN
 - Vocabulary (e.g. `rvk`)